nuwud/animal-mocap-app/README.md

 ├── android/             # Android platform code
 ├── assets/              # Images and other assets
 ├── patches/             # Patches for dependencies
-└── setup files          # Various setup scripts and configurations
+├── modules/             # Local module overrides (use with caution) └── setup files          # Various setup scripts and configurations
 ```